jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I'll eat &rsquo;em," said Heinz Schaefer, who had, with several other boys of his age, volunteered as waiters for the new caterer.

 "You carry that coffee straight, without spillin' none of it, and we'll talk about cake afterwards," answered Sally severely.
-"Polly," she continued, "seems to me we'll <p class="pagenum">Begin page 134 </p> come out pretty fair on expenses to-night; and by the next ball we'll be makin' our own ices, and do even better.
+"Polly," she continued, "seems to me we'll <hr><p class="pagenum">Page 134 </p> come out pretty fair on expenses to-night; and by the next ball we'll be makin' our own ices, and do even better.
 Run now for just a minute and see how your Aunt Susan is, that's a good girl.
 Laws! what a thing Providence is, to be sure.
 To think Dr. Richards should be so ill just at this minute!
 But there!" she thought within herself a moment later, "what call have I got to be talkin about Providence like that?
 The angel Gabriel himself couldn't do her no good ef she's struck with death."

 A day or two after this, Susan was sitting alone in the bedroom which was shared by all three.
 It was scarcely a luxurious apartment; but there was a rag carpet on the floor and a fire in the little grate, which was more like luxury than any of Susan's surroundings for many years.
 There were patchwork cushions, too, lining the great wooden rocker that gave so grateful a support to her tired frame; her calico dress was clean and whole, and a soft, warm shawl was folded round the thin shoulders.
 Yet there was no sign of pleasure in Susan's face, no look of basking in creature comforts; she was very white and worn, and from time to time a large tear escaped from under her closed eyelid, and wandered down over the withered cheek.